Osthanes/translation/Readme.md

 source files will be located in osthanes_en_source_files.tar

 ## Uploading translated files via GIT
-* ensure users is added to the Osthanes organization
+* ensure user is added to the Osthanes organization
 * clone this repository
 * download manually translated files into local repository
 * commit and push changes